Rodolfo Elizondo Torres

-Elizondo Torres holds a bachelor's degree in administration from the Monterrey Institute of Technology and Higher Education (ITESM).
+Elizondo Torres was born in Durango, and holds a bachelor's degree in administration from the Monterrey Institute of Technology and Higher Education (ITESM).

 Political career

 Elizondo has been a member of the PAN since the early 1980s.
 In 1983 he was elected municipal president (mayor) of Victoria de Durango.
 In 1986 and again in 1992 he unsuccessfully ran for Governor of Durango.